marcelo-nd/nasalSynComs/README.md

 - **emu.sh**: Contains bash commands to run the sequences quality control and taxonomic assignation.
 - **code.R**: Has the R code neccesary for the subsequent analysis, organized according to the figures of the paper.
+- **helper_functions.R**: Has additional R code neccesary for the data processing and figure generation.

 **2.Data**